wastelandsurvivalguide/wastelandsurvivalguide.github.io/wsg/docs/ui.md

 ### [Tutorial Killer](https://www.nexusmods.com/newvegas/mods/47746)

-Removes message boxes that pop up during the Guide, as well as those that occur once during a new game, and repeating corner-messages.
+Removes message boxes that pop up during the tutorial, as well as those that occur once during a new game, and repeating corner-messages.

 #### Installation: